 However, don’t try this with sink and shower fixtures as it costs more to refinish them than to replace them.
 Refinishing these fixtures is more expensive because very few people decide to do it unless they have old, vintage pieces, and contractors who offer this service often charge a premium price.

 However, let’s say you do have some vintage bathroom fixtures or an old tub you don’t want to get rid of.
 The good news?
 You can refinish them yourself if they’re made of porcelain, cast iron, or fiberglass.
 That said, it takes time and some investment.
-A basic DIY refinishing kit will run you $150, but you’ll also need additional supplies such as a sander, a spray gun, face masks, paint brushes, etc. You can see a good, basic tutorial for DIY refinishing at HGTV.
+A basic DIY refinishing kit will run you between $100 and $150, but you’ll also need additional supplies such as a sander, a spray gun, face masks, paint brushes, etc. You can see a good, basic tutorial for DIY refinishing at HGTV.

 7. Buy Used